adylon/bnk/README.md

 GUI interface for managing your finances

 ### Features:
-- data stored in a local database
+- Data stored in a local database
-- analyzes your spendings
+- Analyzes your spendings
-- displays balance
+- Displays balance
-- add additional spendings
+- Add additional spendings

 ### Usage:
 - login with username and password
 - Main menu has entries to provide your spending amount and option box for type of item that was purchased, then submit when finished
 - Main menu has three tabs: add new balance, check balance, and analytics

-##### Check Balance:
+##### - Check Balance:
+- Checks for you curent balance

+##### - Add New Balance:
+- Entry for new balance

+##### - Analytics:
+- This page is for querying transactions based on specific time period and type of item that was spent